-Trump wins Michigan Republican presidential primary
+Trump wins Michigan GOP presidential primary

 Donald Trump posted a comfortable victory Tuesday over three presidential rivals in Michigan’s Republican primary, underscoring the New York businessman’s argument that he should be the GOP’s standard bearer this fall.